With the direct costs of the Iraq War set to run over $800 billion in 2009----$3.5 billion a week/ $180 billion a year----

 Interestingly, notwithstanding these quantity/quality issues and the absence of an existential threat of Soviet Cold War Era magnitude, the U.S. Government (no surprise there) and mainstream media apparently feel these expenditures justified without serious mention: Even in the midst, as we are told, of an imminent, catastrophic financial disaster!

-But here we can see these two related events loosely linked as The Daily Show brilliantly draws a parallel between the dire language used to sell the Iraq Invasion and the currently proposed corporate-statist (or is it a "corporate-socialist"?) bailout:
+But here we can see these two related events loosely linked as The Daily Show brilliantly draws a parallel between the dire language used to sell the Iraq Invasion and the currently proposed corporate-statist (or is it a "

 No comments: